Resolving Child Custody Disputes

 Possession order: As part of many cases related to the parent-child relationship, the court order will contain a possession schedule that states the days and times children will spend with each party.
 The Texas Family Code sets the standard possession order for most Texas families, but custom possession orders can also be created to meet the needs of the parents and children.

-Electronic communication: Sometimes court orders need to outline the specific terms of communication each parent is granted with their children while the other parents has custody of them.
+Electronic communication: Sometimes court orders need to outline the specific terms of communication each parent is granted with their children while the other parents have custody of them.
 The court may sometimes restrict or explicitly allow certain modes of communication — such as phone calls, text messages and emails — that parents may use with their children in accordance with custody orders.

 Contact An Attorney For Help With Your Custody Matter